-76% of homes in SHOROC Region have a broadband internet connection.
+In 2011, 76% of homes in SHOROC Region had a broadband internet connection.

 A fast Internet Connection is increasingly required for accessing essential information and undertaking domestic and non-domestic business.
 Households with dial-up or no internet service are being left behind in the digital divide' as both government and the private sector are increasingly conducting their business, or aspects of it, on-line.